cardano-foundation/CIPs/CIP-0049/README..md

 # Abstract

-This standard proposes a method to extend the 721 metadatum standard bypassing the restrictions created by the version tag.
+This standard proposes a method to define optional extensions the 721 metadatum standard.
+Allowing users to know what to expect in the metadata.

 # Motivation